danbev/learning-iot/notes/bluetooth.md

 * Key Refresh flag

 #### Unicast Address
-Is assigned during provisioning and uniquely identify a node.
+Is assigned during provisioning and uniquely identify a single element of and node.
+We send a message to an element of a node.
+This was actually not clear to be in the begining that it it actually elements and not nodes that we are addressing.

 #### Group Address
-Is used to identify a group of nodes.
+Is used to identify a group of one or more elements.
 There are groups that are defined by the Bluetooth SIG for things like All-proxies, All-friends, and All-nodes.
 But other groups can be defined during by configuring application.

 #### Virtual Address